captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 Sorry
 ---
-I'm sorry I said it all wrong.
+I’m sorry I said it all wrong.
 ---
 I just meant
 ---
-Like, there's a way a man would say to me:
+Like, there’s a way a man would say to me:
 ---
-you're pretty.
+you’re pretty.
 ---
 And that would mean I was actually pretty.
 ---
-And there's a way a woman
+And there’s a way a woman
 ---
 a straight woman, I guess
 ---